cneud/scape-tavernahadoop-demonstrator/README.md

         <activeProfile>tomcat-deployment-profile</activeProfile>
     </activeProfiles>
 ```

-4. Adapt the settings for the Hadoop Job Tracker API:

-   `STILL TO BE DEFINED`

 In order to deploy the web application, change to the web application module
 directory and run the corresponding maven task: